Robovirtuoso/cubone/README.md

 }).render();
 ```

-`view` needs to be a constructor function, while `collection` needs to be an instance of a collection.
+`view` needs to be a constructor function, while `collection` needs to be an instance of a Backbone collection.

 ##What's the benefit?

-The benefit is that Cubone will automatically listen for `add`, `remove` and `change` events on the collection and models,
-re-rendering itself.

-However, it's only going to re-render the specific model that was added, removed or changed so your entire collection
-doesn't re-render when something changes.
+Cubone will re-render when your collection has changed or if any of the models inside the collection have changed.

+When a model has changed, been added to or removed from your collection, Cubone is smart enough to only
+re-render the view for that model.

-This keeps you from having to write a lot of boiler plate code or duplication of logic as it's fairly common
+This reduces the amount of boiler plate and potential duplication of logic.
+Iterating over a collection,
-to loop over a collection and render a view and to want it to re-render when that collection updates.

-##render
+rendering a view for each model and re-rendering when a change occurs is a fairly common pattern.

+## #render

 Calling `render` on a collection view will render the view you specified for every model in your collection.

 After calling `render` once, all following calls to render will only render models that have been marked as
 `dirty` in the collection view.
-A model is marked as dirty when it has newly been added to the collection belonging
+A model is marked as dirty when:

+* It has been added to the collection belonging to the collection view
-to the collection view, if a property on an existing model in the collection has changed, or if a call to `#expire`
+* A property on it has changed
+* A call to `#expire` has been made using it as an argument.

-is made.
-This will cause the collection view to re-render.
+Any of these things happening will cause the collection view to re-render.

-When a model is removed from the collection, it's view will be removed from the dom and render will be called again.
+When a model is removed from the collection, its view will be removed from the dom and render will be called again.

-##expire
+## #expire

 Calling expire, passing in a single model will cause the collection view to re-render that specific model's view.